Sport in Poland: Volleyball

 Hubert Jerzy Wagner known as a "Kat" Executioner was a successful coach, his team won Gold medal the 1976 Olympics.

-Poland hosted the 2014 FIVB World Championship, in which they won the gold medal and European Championship 2013 with Denmark.
+Poland hosted the 2022 FIVB Volleyball Men's World Championship, in which they won the silver medal, the 2014 FIVB World Championship, in which they won the gold medal and European Championship 2013 with Denmark.

 The Polish Men National Volleyball Team had achieved 14 medals from international competitions since 1965, it has also won the recent 2012 FIVB World League winning 3–0 over the US in the final.
 In 2018, Poland defended the World Champions title at the 2018 FIVB Volleyball Men's World Championship by defeating Brazil in the final (3–0).
 The Poland national team is currently ranked as first in the world.

 Poland featured a women's national team in beach volleyball that competed at the 2018–2020 CEV Beach Volleyball Continental Cup.

 Motorcycle speedway

 One of the most popular sports in Poland is motorcycle speedway.
 The Polish Extraleague has the highest average attendances for any sport in Poland.
 The national motorcycle speedway team of Poland is controlled by the Polish Motor Union (PZM).
 The team is one of the major teams in international speedway.
 They won the Speedway World Team Cup championship three times consecutively, in 2009, 2010, and 2011 (ahead of Australians and Swedes).
 No team has ever managed such feat.
 The first meetings in Poland were held in the 1930s.
 Championships include: Individual Speedway Polish Championship (IMP), Polish Pairs Speedway Championship (MPPK), Team Speedway Polish Championship (DMP), and Speedway Ekstraliga.
 The Junior U-21 championships include: Individual Speedway Junior Polish Championship (MIMP), Polish Pairs Speedway Junior Championship (MMPPK), and Team Speedway Junior Polish Championship (MDMP).